Pranav03Arya/agent-chaari/README.md

   space.

 ## Maintainers and contributions
-- Maintainer: Pranav (repository owner).
+- Maintainer: Pranav and Karthik (repository owner).
-- Contributions are welcome via pull requests; keep diffs focused and follow the coding style in `AGENTS.md` (PEP 8, type hints, black/isort).
-- Please avoid modifying the canonical datasets directly; prefer scripted transforms and add notes in `data/` if you generate derived files.